 Parents may understand the growing need to bond financial and emotional responsibility, yet legislative disinterest is the paradox that draws the ire of those objectified as financiers yet discounted as parents of equal value.

-According to one Fort Lauderdale child support attorney, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
+According to one child support attorney in Fort Lauderdale, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
 Here’s why.

 In jurisprudential lore, courts contend that it’s inappropriate when deciding on parental interaction, to consider the consequences that the decision on interaction will have on the maintenance liability already established.
 Conversely, child support orders are irrelevant to visitation orders previously entered.
 Laws clearly perceive an incongruency exists between physical needs and psychological needs.